4 Business Writing Lessons from Steve Jobs

 "I'm sorry for the length of this letter.
 I did not have time to make it shorter."
 Clarity requires work and sharp honing.

 Steve Jobs was notoriously demanding.
 But, this was fueled by the desire to create something of excellence.

-Business writing is the most interesting form of rhetoric to me, because it is constantly evolving.
+Business writing is the most interesting form of rhetoric to me because it is constantly evolving.
 I am so heartened by the evolution towards clarity and authenticity in business writing.
-Business-speak, and inscrutability, is fading.
+Business-speak, and inscrutability, are fading.
 We now should "write to express, not to impress."
-Human to human connection awareness is increasing in business writing.
+Human-to-human connection awareness is increasing in business writing.

 Thank you, Steve Jobs, for making my work and communication flow better, and for the inspiration.
-I love your products, and admired your creativity and passion.
+I love your products and admire your creativity and passion.
 Rest in peace.